dataship/python-dataship/README.md

 count.i8 # data for count column (binary)
 ```

-data files can be viewed with [arrayviewer](https://github.com/waylonflinn/arrayviewer)

 You can also serialize an existing Pandas Dataframe like this,
 ```python
 columns = beam.from_dataframe(frame)
 beam.write("./toeses", columns)
 ```

+Data files can be viewed from the command line with [arrayviewer](https://github.com/waylonflinn/arrayviewer)